 - the type of credit;

-- the amount of the credit;
+- the amount, frequency and duration of the credit;

-- the cost of the credit;
+- the total cost of credit;

 - the financial position of the customer at the time of seeking the credit and the ability to make repayments, from income, as they fall due;